MidstallSoftware/website/content/projects/expidus.md

 featured_image: /images/expidus.png
 ---

 The easy to use mobile and desktop operating system from Midstall Software.
+It aims to provide the same user experience across mobile and desktop devices.

+You can find out more information on [ExpidusOS's website](https://expidusos.com).